BlazeGaming456/Delivery_ReRouteAi/README.md

 ### 4. **Dynamic Rerouting**

 - Modify delivery destination during transit
-- AI recalculates optimal route from current position
+- The algorithm recalculates optimal route from current position
 - Cost comparison between original and new routes
 - Accept or reject route changes with penalty analysis

+### 5. **Rerouted Delivery**

+- The item is now set to reach the new destination with minimal time and cost

 ## 🏢 Warehouse Network

-The system operates across 14 strategic warehouse locations in Kerala:
+The system currently operates across 14 strategic warehouse locations in Kerala:

+It'll soon expand to all the states of India, and across the world!

 | District           | Warehouse Name               | Coordinates      | Inventory           |
 | ------------------ | ---------------------------- | ---------------- | ------------------- |